grelleum/SteelConnection/README.md

 ### Getting Started:
 Copy the steelconnecton.py file into the same folder as your script.
 Import steelconnection and create a new object by providing the Fully qualified DNS name of your realm.
-This would typically be REALM_NAME.riverbed.cc, where REALM_NAME is specific to your realm.
+This would typically be `REALM_NAME.riverbed.cc`, where `REALM_NAME` is specific to your realm.
 ```python
 import steelconnection
 sconnect = steelconnection.SConAPI('REALM.riverbed.cc')
 ```

 ### Realms and Organizations:
 There is a one to one relationship between a Realm and a SteelConnect Manager.
-The SteelConnect Manager acts as the controller for a specific realm, which includes the domain `riverbed.cc`.
-A Realm should have one or more organizations, which act an autonomous network system.
-Only a newly created realm would not have any organizations.
+The SteelConnect Manager acts as the controller for a the realm.
+A newly created realm would not have any organizations, otherwise a realm will have one or more organizations.
+Each oganization within a realm acts an autonomous network system.
+In practice, most REST API operations are performed within a specific organization.

 You normally access the SteelConnect Manager (SCM) using a web browser.
 The URL you use will specify the realm and organization that you are managing.
 You will want to know these in order touse the Rest API.